 The emerald ash borer (EAB) was discovered in Boulder County in September 2013.
 This created great concern in Colorado because the EAB is responsible for the deaths of tens of millions of ash trees in the eastern half of the U.S. Ash trees make up about 15 percent of the urban tree forest in the Colorado front range.
 The Denver Metro Area alone has over 1.4 million ash trees.
-The idea of all those ash trees dying got a lot of peoples’ attention.
+The idea of all those ash trees dying gets peoples’ attention.

-Front Range homeowners can keep informed about the EAB by using the Colorado Department of Agriculture and the Colorado State Extension Service emerald ash borer web updates.
-Their links are below.
-The latest Ash Management Zone Map, dated 4/19/15, shows where the EAB infestations are located in Colorado.
-The good news is the map shows the EAB infestation has not moved out of the Boulder quarantine area since 2013.
+Denver property owners can keep informed about the EAB by visiting the Colorado Department of Agriculture emerald ash borer website.
+The latest Ash Management Zone Map, shows where the EAB infestations are located in Colorado.
+The EAB is now in Superior which is half way between Boulder and Denver.

 How to Interpret the Ash Management Zone Map